Code-Institute-Submissions/DannyGilligan-battleship-rescue/README.md

 ## Manual Testing

-Several manual tests were performed across different devices, browsers and code validators.
+Several manual tests were performed during playthroughs of the game.
 The results of which are outlined below.

 <!-- Manual tests are shown below -->
 <details>